deepaksood619/deepaksood619.github.io/docs/networking/protocols/dns-domain-name-system.md

 ## There are two sides of the DNS network

-1. **Authoritative (the content side)**
+### 1. Authoritative (the content side)

 Every domain needs to have an Authoritative DNS provider.

-2. **Resolver (the consumer side)**
+### 2. Resolver (the consumer side)

 On the other side of the DNS system are resolvers.
 Every device that connects to the Internet needs a DNS resolver.

 Cloudfare DNS = 1.1.1.1

 <https://blog.cloudflare.com/announcing-1111>